 Until the 1970s, sugarcane was the major crop near Santa Cruz.
 By the 1980s, the price for soybeans increased.
 Today, sugarcane is still an important crop, but industrial soybean production has become the most common crop.

 Different deforestation geometries reveal different types of agricultural management.
 Most noticeable might be the groups of long rectangles, which are large-scale agricultural operations.
 These areas require large capital investments, use heavy machinery to prepare the land, and involve intensive production of annual cash crops, mainly soybean, sugarcane, and rice.
 Dark strips within these fields are windbreaks, needed because the soils in the area are fine and prone to wind erosion.

 Small-scale agriculture is indicated by smaller irregular plots.
 Small-scale farmers here produce mainly rice, maize, and perennial crops, such as bananas.
 The forest is cleared perpendicular to a road in long rectangles, forming a “piano key” pattern.

 The radial-shaped patterns are planned settlements called nucleos.
 The individual farms radiate outward from a central hub, which is communal land.
 Most of these settlements are located in the large area of colonization visible in the northwest part of the main images, the San Julian area.
-There are a few others; see if you can find them in the 2011 image.
+There are a few others; see if you can find them in the later images.